 - In the Hood: Pernida is introduced without removing its ostensibly large hood, and only its glowing eyes are visible.

 - Praetorian Guard: One of Yhwach's four elite Sternritter whom Yhwach reveals as being worthy to fight the Royal Guard.

 - Talking Is a Free Action: Subverted; Nimaiya drives his sword through Pernida's head while the latter is attempting to use its powers.

-- Words Can Break My Bones: Per its epithet, Pernida's powers appear to work by speaking, though the dialog is always inaudible.
+- Words Can Break My Bones: Per its epithet, Pernida's powers appear to work by speaking, though the dialog is always inaudible (not to its comrades, however, as Lille is able to understand its words).
 When Shutara summons a Giant Mook to fight the Sternritter, Pernida speaks several lines which cause the soldier to warp and fall apart.
 Later on, a single line causes Shutara's body to compact into a ball.

 D - Askin Nakk Le Vaar

 "That's right, you're quite calm.
 So calm that you attacked him right away.
 Absolutely calm."